Talk to others with an Ostomy

 All the best and thanks again!

-Details will follow thanks.
+Details will follow.
+Thanks.
 Warrior

 Hi Shark,

-I'm not sure why they call it a "ileoscopy with proctolectomy" because what else would they do with your intestines once they remove your colon and rectum?
-I would think the only thing they could do would be to stick it thru your abdominal wall and give you an ileostomy.
+I'm not sure why they call it an "ileoscopy with proctolectomy" because what else would they do with your intestines once they remove your colon and rectum?
+I would think the only thing they could do would be to stick it through your abdominal wall and give you an ileostomy.
 Oh well, semantics I guess.
 4 weeks is the generic answer anytime your abdomen is cut, but for some it's earlier, some later.
 I was showering right after I got my staples out, which was 2 weeks post-op.
-I don't even know if they use staples anymore, but if so you really want to keep those suckers dry.
+I don't even know if they use staples anymore, but if so, you really want to keep those suckers dry.
 How often you empty your bag really depends on what you eat (and more importantly drink) and how quickly your bowels adapt to what's missing.
 Normally they say bowel adaptation is complete in 3 years, but they're full of ostomy output.
 Your bowel will continue to adapt longer than that.
-Once you figure out what to eat and when you'll get the hang of it pretty quickly.
+Once you figure out what to eat and when, you'll get the hang of it pretty quickly.
 The hardest part for me was just looking at my damn stoma.
-God that thing was ugly.
+God, that thing was ugly.
 Still is.
-As for sleeping..........that's a tough one.
+As for sleeping... that's a tough one.
 I do believe they make larger bags specifically for urostomy patients that can hold a lot.
 Don't know the details and I've never tried one, but hopefully someone on here will chime in and let you know if those work in your situation.
-If not, you get used to not sleeping, or sleeping in short bursts, as it's way more fun than dealing with a nightime blowout.
+If not, you get used to not sleeping, or sleeping in short bursts, as it's way more fun than dealing with a nighttime blowout.
 Diet is also a tricky one.
 Depends on what else is wrong with you and your digestive system.
 Contacting a good IBD Dietician is always worth the cost.
 You're smart to be looking into all this BEFORE your operation.
-Obviously the more you know the better off you'll be.
+Obviously, the more you know, the better off you'll be.
 You might also want to start looking to see if there are any ostomy support groups in your area and get to know your local wound and/or ostomy nurse.
 And keep asking questions on here, we'll do our best to answer all of them.

 Hi Warrior,